Aliijjn/Assembly-Projects/README.md

 # FizzBuzz_ASM

-Welcome to my first assembly project, which is FizzBuzz.
-While it's usually a very easy exercise, it was extremely tedious, yet challenging in assembly.
+Welcome to my first Assembly project, which is FizzBuzz.
+While it's usually an easy exercise, doing it in Assembly was extremely tedious, yet challenging.

 ## What I've learned from this project: ✅
-- The basics of assembly
+- The basics of Assembly
-- How C code translates into assembly
+- How C code translates into Assembly

 ## Dependencies to run the file:
 - nasm (assembler for x86-64 Intel assembly on Linux)